- Reference Number: HEY-941/2018

 - A naso-gastric tube (NG tube) which goes up a nostril, down the back of the throat and into the stomach will be used to help relieve sickness and also to aid the area of the operation to heal.
 It usually only stays in for a few days and will be removed once your consultant feels that it is no longer required.

-- Abdominal drains (Robinson’s drains) are inserted through the abdominal wall.
+- Abdominal drains (Robinson’s drains) may be inserted through the abdominal wall.
 It helps you to heal by draining fluid away from the area of the operation.
 These stay in for a few days.

-- A feeding tube (jejunostomy tube) is inserted into your small bowel at the time of surgery to allow feeding directly into the bowel.
+- A feeding tube (jejunostomy tube) may be inserted into your small bowel at the time of surgery to allow feeding directly into the bowel.
 This is to allow the join between your stomach, bowel and bile ducts to heal.

 - An epidural may be inserted through your back for pain relief to be delivered.